 26 Wooster Street

-Taylor McKimens’s paintings and installations blur the line between drawing and sculpture, taking a graphic sensibility and expanding it into clever and subtle environments.
+Taylor McKimens' paintings and installations blur the line between drawing and sculpture, taking a graphic sensibility and expanding it into clever and subtle environments.
 Deadbeats and derelicts roam sparse, harshly lit worlds of soggy bread and Band-Aids, bologna and tangled garden hose.
-Bringing R. Crumb to mind, his works evoke an underground roughness as well as a tragicomic energy, and moments of elegant painterliness lend even the ugliest image a complex beauty.
+Strong comic book influences, which may bring R. Crumb to mind, evoke an underground sort of roughness to the tragico- comic energy of his pieces, and the moments of elegant painterliness lend even the ugliest image a complex beauty.

-In lushly hued paintings and sculptural installations, Jules de Balincourt builds worlds of strange occurrence and serious commentary.
-From an aurora borealis in a shopping mall’s food court to skiers blissfully traversing a snowy mountain of post-consumer waste, these scenes display a wit and elegance that are never far from pointed critique.
-His works are rendered in a folk idiom similar to recent San Francisco styles but fleshed out with a formally attentive precision.
+Whether in his lushly hued paintings or diverse sculptural installations, Jules de Balincourt builds worlds of strange occurrence and serious commentary.
+From an aurora borealis in a shopping mall's food court, a rainbow global media outpost amidst arctic tundra, to skiers blissfully traversing a snowy mountain of post-consumer waste, Jules' wit and elegance are never far from a pointed and sincere critique of the cultural.
+Rendered in a folk idiom familiar to recent San Francisco tendencies but fleshed out with a formally attentive precision and unique outlook, Jules remains very of-the-earth while seeking the transcendental.

-Matt Leines’s pieces share an intensity and a highly personal iconography, implying narratives of power and manipulation.
-His works tend to focus on exploitation and technology in forgotten civilizations, weaving strange analog circuits and crafting quasi-organic architectural objects with breathtaking precision.
-Hair, wires, blood, tears, and trees all share a pulsating circuitry of inter-connection, animating an alternative reality full of insight into contemporary experience.
+Matt Leines' pieces share a similar intensity and highly personal iconography, implying instead narratives of power and manipulation.
+Matt's pieces tend to focus on exploitation and technology in forgotten civilizations, weaving strange analog circuits and crafting quasi-organic architectural objects with breathtaking precision.
+Hair, wires, blood, tears and trees all share a pulsating circuitry of interconnection, animating an alternative reality full of humor and insight into contemporary experience.
+Reconstructing the world of Matt's creatures from the artifacts he leaves us, we infer situations that enlarge and reflect upon our own social world, often to surprising ends.

 Jim Drain filled the basement with a complex installation explorable only with a flashlight.
 Lurking beneath the floors at 26 Wooster was a strange world occupied by unknown beings.
-Whether in elaborate dissonant knitwear or smooth enamel paint, his sculptures share a mythic beauty that is decidedly interdimensional.
-Privileging found materials and handmade patterns, Jim’s disruptions reinvest the ordinary with a sense of the uncanny.
+Whether in elaborate dissonant knitwear or smooth enamel paint, Jim's sculptures share a mythic beauty that is decidedly inter-dimensional.
+Recent projects at the Mattress Factory, Greene Naftali, PS.
+1, and the 2002 Whitney Biennial (with the group Forcefield) are testament to the diversity of Jim's vision, while a precision of execution and a clever disruption of museum or gallery space are ever-present.
+Privileging found materials and handmade patterns, Jim's disruptions reinvest the ordinary with a sense of the uncanny.

 18 Wooster Street